Skip to main content

 Metric NameTypeDescription

-StringEMfloatSoft match ratio for multiple answers (commonly used in multi-choice or nested QA).
+StringEMfloatSoft match ratio for multiple sets of answers (commonly used for multiple choice/nested QA).

-CoverEMfloatWhether the reference answer is fully covered by the predicted text.
+CoverEMfloatWhether the reference answer is completely covered by the predicted text.

 F1floatToken-level F1 score.